 - Large nostrils

-In some cases, an individual may think that they need a rhinoplasty when in fact a chin implant would better help to create more balanced features.
-A “weak” chin can sometimes make the nose appear larger than it really is, and in these cases, a chin implant alone could have a remarkable effect on the entire face.
+In some cases, a patient may believe they need a rhinoplasty when, in fact, a chin implant would better balance the facial features.
+A “weak” chin can sometimes make the nose appear larger than it actually is, and in these cases, a chin implant alone could have a remarkable effect on the entire face.